dansl/MagicMirror-Photo-Frame/README.md

 ## Recommendation
 - Follow [this guide](https://docs.magicmirror.builders/configuration/autostart.html) to setup Autostart with PM2.
 Then you can use the "Exit" button I setup on the system page as well as the [Desktop icon](https://github.com/dansl/MagicMirror-Photo-Frame/raw/refs/heads/main/Start-Slideshow.desktop) by placing it in your "~/Desktop" folder.
+- Setup Dropbox or another service to easily sync your photos to the Pi.
+There are a few ways to do this, I chose to use this [Dropbox Uploader script](https://github.com/andreafabrizi/Dropbox-Uploader) to sync photos to my "~/Pictures" folder.

 ## Screenshots
 ![Screenshot 1](https://github.com/dansl/MagicMirror-Photo-Frame/blob/7a29c26a3ec8684508ddc74662d76c80fbb34192/screenshots/screenshot1.png)